zurkin1/PathWeigh/README.md

 For detailed usage instructions, please refer to the notebooks in the `code` folder, which demonstrate RNA-seq data processing using PathWeigh.

 ## Supported Pathways
 PathWeigh currently supports 581 curated pathways.
-Click the link to view the full list.
-[List of supported pathways.](code/data/pathnames.txt)
+Click the following link to view the full list: [supported pathways.](code/data/pathnames.txt)

+## Adding a New Pathway
 [Guide for adding a new pathway.](code/data/guide.md)

 ## Contributing